List of Monk characters: Julie Teeger

 Julie Teeger (played by Emmy Clarke) is Natalie's teenage daughter.
 She appears in many episodes of the show, usually in minor roles.
 Like her mother, Julie is introduced during the season three episode "Mr. Monk and the Red Herring".
 Julie bonds with Monk after he rescues her pet fish.
 In that episode, Julie is 11 years old.

 Julie plays a key role in the season four episode "Mr. Monk Goes to a Fashion Show", when Julian Hodge (Malcolm McDowell) invites her to participate in his fashion show, despite her young age.
 Natalie is reluctant at first but then gives in.
 When Monk discovers that Hodge murdered models Clea Vance and Natasia Zorelle, Natalie forbids her daughter to participate in the show, causing Julie to run away from home to be in the show.

 In the season five episode "Mr. Monk and the Really, Really Dead Guy", Julie teaches Monk how to use her computer.
 When he brings it to the station while the FBI is trying to trace a call from a killer, he plugs it in along with the other computers.
 In the middle of the meeting, Monk intercepts an email from one of Julie's friends, and responds to it.
-Wires get crossed, resulting in the SWAT team storming a slumber party of innocent teens, including Julie, near to death.
+Wires get crossed, resulting in the SWAT team storming a slumber party of innocent teens, including Julie.

 In the season five episode "Mr. Monk and the Big Game", Julie and her friends on the high school basketball team hire Monk to investigate the death of their basketball coach, Lynn Hayden, after she is found electrocuted and killed in the locker room.
 Natalie temporarily coaches the team with Monk as her assistant.